openvaibhav/ShortBlocker/README.md

 > **Instantly kills YouTube Shorts and Instagram Reels tabs - no warnings, no second chances.**

-A lightweight Chrome/Firefox browser extension that closes tabs the moment you navigate to YouTube Shorts or Instagram Reels.
+A lightweight Chrome browser extension that closes tabs the moment you navigate to YouTube Shorts or Instagram Reels.
 Built for people who want a hard stop, not a nudge.

 ---